1. Home

 FED easing a dual sword for gold in 2026

-The Fed delivered its third consecutive 0.25% rate cut on Dec 10, 2025, bringing the federal funds rate to 3.75% amid labor market weakness and tariff-induced inflation overshoots, prioritizing maximum employment per Powell's Jackson Hole pivot.
-The newest set of Fed projections shows policymakers sharply divided on where rates could go next year, with expectations ranging from a small hike to cuts totaling as much as 1.50 percentage points.
+The Fed delivered its third consecutive 0.25% rate cut on Dec 10, 2025, bringing the federal funds rate to 3.75% amid labour market weakness and tariff-induced inflation overshoots, prioritizing maximum employment per Powell's Jackson Hole pivot.
+The newest set of Fed projections shows policymakers sharply divided on where rates could go next year, with expectations ranging from a small hike to cuts totalling as much as 1.50 percentage points.

 FED policymakers vote on rates for 2026